amartyasinha/amartyasinha/README.md

 Currently working as a DevOps Engineer, with the aim to learn something new daily.
 🐧 I play with Linux and breathe in `.yaml`.
 --->
-💻 DevOps Engineer by day, learner by always.
+💻 Software Engineer by day, learner by always.
 ☁️ Breathing in YAML and playing with Linux on the Clouds.